MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-troubleshoot-vscode-webclient.md

 - When invoked, a new project is created, and a matching launch configuration is created, depending on the current environment being a production or sandbox environment.
 - If invoked for page in the **Page Inspector**, symbols for that page are downloaded
 - If the user chooses to debug, Visual Studio Code attaches to the web client process, which it was invoked from and awaits breaking on error.
+- If reusing a project and the source files aren't up to date with the version on the server, the breakpoints will not be hit correctly when debugging.
+For more information, see [Snapshot debugging](devenv-snapshot-debugging.md).

-When you choose to generate new projects, remember to delete the projects occasionally to not accumulate many unused projects.
+- When you choose to generate new projects, remember to delete the projects occasionally to not accumulate many unused projects.

 ## See also